 Let me explain exactly how I quit my 9-5 office job to live the lifestyle of a digital nomad graphic designer.

-My journey to digital nomadism as a graphic designer certainly didn’t happen overnight.
-I’d like to share my experience in the hope that it’ll inspire you to make the leap for yourself.
-If you have an overload of passion and drive, there’ll be a way to make the lifestyle possible for you too.
-I know it!
+My journey to digital nomadism certainly did not happen overnight, so I’d like to share a breakdown of my experience to inspire you in making the leap yourself.
+If you have an overload of passion and drive, there’ll be a way to make the lifestyle possible for you too – I know it!

 Unless you’re just stalking my journey… Then that’s okay too!